Finite-size corrections to Fermi's golden rule: I. Decay rates: Level density and correlation function: quantum mechanics

-For the singular level densities \\ Thus Eq.\,$(\ref{replaceingDirac})$ is not applicable in the level densities of Table\,{B3}.
-The level density satisfies $\rho(E_0)=\infty$ and decay rates $C(\text T)/{\text T}$ is proportional to a positive power of T. Thus this system should reveals unusual non-Markov property.
+Thus Eq. \eqref{eqa3} is not applicable in the level densities of Table \ref{tableb3}.
+The level density satisfies $\rho(E)=\infty$ and the decay rates $C(T)/T$ are proportional to a positive power of $T$.
+Thus this system should reveal the unusual non-Markov property.